 Campbell had started by writing newsletters to Gov. Fitz-John Winthrop of Connecticut with information from travelers arriving from England.
 He may also have sent his newsletters to other New England governors.
 In 1704, Campbell decided to make his newsletter public and to sell it.

-Only one column of that first issue reported local news: ship arrivals, a judicial appointment and an ‘excellent’ sermon at Old South Church.
+Only one column of that first issue reported local news.
+News items included ship arrivals, a judicial appointment and an “excellent” sermon at Old South Church.

 Campbell’s biggest scoop came in 1718, when he reported on the death of the pirate Blackbeard in hand-to-hand combat.

 The Boston News-Letter’s printer, Bartholomew Green, took over in 1722 and ran the paper until he died in 1732.
 His son-in-law, John Draper, inherited the publication.
 Draper published the newsletter until he died in 1762, and his son Richard took it over.
-Richard died in 1774 and his widow, Margaret Green Draper, like Hannah Bunce Watson in Hartford and Ann Smith Franklin in Newport, R.I., published it.
+Richard died in 1774 and his widow, Margaret Green Draper, published it.
+She wasn’t the only widow to take up her husband’s printing business.
+Hannah Bunce Watson did it in Hartford and Ann Smith Franklin (Ben’s sister-in-law) did it in Newport, R.I.

-The Boston News-Letter was the only newspaper published in Boston during the early days of the American Revolution in Boston.
+The Boston News-Letter was the only newspaper published in Boston during the early days of the American Revolution.
 It carried the news of the Boston Tea Party, the Battles of Lexington and Concord and the Battle of Bunker Hill.
 The stories were probably written by the apprentice, John Howe.
 He became Margaret Green Draper’s business partner during the last five months of its existence.

 The Boston News-Letter stopped publication in February 1776, just before the British evacuated Boston.
 Draper and Green left for Halifax the next month, where most good Loyalists went.